The SoundBox collection

 The SoundBox collection contains literary audio that represents important UBC and Canadian cultural heritage.
 In particular, the poetics conversations recorded between the 1960s and late 1980s reveal much about the gendered division of labour in artistic communities, the custodianship of community history, and the practices of dialogue and critique that subtend the production of literature at UBC, in Vancouver, and in the wider arts community in Canada and the U.S. Other literary audio genres in the collection include the poetry reading, interview, literary lecture, speech, and recital.

 Gladys Hindmarch was born in 1940 in Ladysmith, B.C.
-The author of four books, including the forthcoming Wanting Everything, Hindmarch was a core member of the TISH community in its first phase (1961-63) and an editor in its second phase.
+The author of four books, including Wanting Everything: The Collected Works of Gladys Hindmarch (2020), Hindmarch was a core member of the TISH community in its first phase (1961-63) and an editor in its second phase.
 Her experimental feminist prose emerges from a proprioceptive tradition.
 Hindmarch lives in Vancouver.

 George Bowering (1935-) was born in Penticton, B.C. and grew up in Oliver.
 At UBC, Bowering was one of the founding editors of TISH.
 Bowering is a prolific poet, novelist, essayist, and critic, who has written over 80 books and 35 chapbooks to date.
 Some of his honours include the Governor General’s Award in both poetry (1969) and fiction (1980), and the Order of Canada (2002).
 Bowering lives in Vancouver.